NHL Eastern Conference Playoff Picture if the Season Ended Today

 Hannah Brewitt

-The NHL season hasn’t hit the halfway point yet, but it’s never too early to start talking about playoffs.
+The NHL season just passed the halfway point, but it’s never too early to start talking about playoffs.
 Teams are vying for crucial postseason positioning to gain an edge in their quest to capture Lord Stanley.
 Throughout the remainder of the season, we’ll keep track of how the Eastern Conference playoff picture is shaping up.

 NHL Eastern Conference Playoff Picture if the Season Ended Today